maboiteaspam/ma-clef-usb/README.md

 ### User interface capabilities
 - HTML5 mobile compatible
 - upload / download large files
-- able to stream mp3/wav/webm/mp4 - ogv can be also, needs patch
+- able to stream mp3/wav/webm/mp4
+- if ffmpeg is available, it s able to encode on the fly then stream avi/flv/ogv
 - preview files
 - browse/search your files